micros24/linux-xanmod-bore/README.md

 - BORE scheduler.
 - O3 optimization (can be disabled).
-- Clang compiler set to LTO_FULL (default compiler is GCC).
+- Clang compiler set to LTO_THIN (default compiler is GCC).
 - Enabled the use of all CPU cores for compilation.
 - Enabled tracers in kernel options.
 - Glitched patches from Frogging Family.